 The California ISO’s Department of Market Analysis has argued that a market is not ‘workably competitive’ if a pivotal supplier can, during conditions in which supply is scarce relative to demand, dictate the market clearing price either by withholding supply or specifying the price for its supply.
 The conditions under which a market can be considered to be ‘workably competitive’ represent a serious source of controversy, and potentially imply the absence of any form of market power.
 In its extreme form, this would appear to be a highly idealized target for the California power market, and would potentially require substantial overcapacity in generation.

 A more practical (and feasible) alternative is to place greater reliance on forward markets as a source of competitive pressures.
 It is now well recognized that forward contracting improves the competitiveness of power markets, by increasing the incentive of contracted generating units to compete aggressively in spot markets.
 Evidence that this is the case is also based on the theoretical analysis and practical investigations of the England and Wales and the Australian power markets.
 In effect, generating units with a significant amount of contract cover have strong incentives to bid capacity into the spot market at marginal cost, to ensure that they are not exposed to high difference payments in the spot market.
+[What does this mean?
+Put sentence in layman’s terms.]

 A significant level of forward contracting by loads also avoids the ‘last MW on the shelf’ buying problem that can occur when sellers have perfect or near-perfect information about the exact level of demand, and when demand is inelastic or nearly so.
 For example, consider the situation shown in Figure 1.
 There are six generators, and at lower levels of demand the outcome would be expected to be competitive, as two generators are not needed to meet demand.
 This lower level of demand is expected to occur 90% of the time (given the information known to participants at the time when contracts are to be signed).
 There is a 10% probability, however, that demand (due to weather, etc.) will be much higher, as shown by the right hand column.
 When this occurs, generators could individually extract a much higher price, as it is now clear that all six will be required to meet demand.
 This ‘last minute’ problem illustrates the hazards of forcing loads to buy only in short-term spot markets – they are placed in the weakest possible position.